-- If you are using an Outlook Hotmail Connector account, then you account will be automatically recreated as an Exchange Active Sync (EAS) account.
-This is also accompanied by a re-cache of your mailbox in an ost-file (make sure you’ve read the special notice above for more details to prevent data loss).
+- If you are using an Outlook Hotmail Connector account, then your account will be automatically recreated as an Exchange Active Sync (EAS) account.
+This is also accompanied by a re-cache of your mailbox in an ost-file (make sure you’ve read the Outlook Hotmail Connector accounts section above for more details to prevent data loss).

 Outlook 2002/XP, Outlook 2003 and Outlook 2007 make use of an nk2-file to store recently used addresses in which are used as an AutoSuggest/AutoComplete feature when addressing a new message.
-Outlook 2013 no longer uses an nk2-file for caching but stores these addresses in the Suggested Contacts folder in the Outlook mailbox itself.
+Outlook 2016 no longer uses an nk2-file for caching but stores these addresses in the Outlook mailbox itself.

 - Copy the nk2-file to the following folder;